When clients explore options for a software development project, a factor that greatly influences the choice of the vendor is pricing.

 - Fixed price model

 This pricing model is a common practice for smaller-scope projects.
 Those projects are already scoped out and pretty straightforward, so it’s not difficult to put a fixed price on them.
-However, the bigger the scope gets, and less specified they are, they bring more risk when trying to estimate them.
+However, the bigger the scope gets, and the less specified they are, they bring more risk when trying to estimate them.
 That’s when we’re starting to lean towards a more agile model, time & materials.

 - Time and materials model